andrewcooke/Stupid.jl/README.md

 statistical analysis packages like R.

-**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit "characters".
-So I can re-use any tools I develop.
+**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit "characters", so I can re-use any tools I develop.
 In some ways it may also simplify analysis (less state for a given key size).
 Remember that my aim is to learn about cipher analysis, not to "fix" anyone's code.